aoakes356/PROJ1AUT/README.txt

 intArray.c - Contains various functions pertaining too an expandable array that holds integers.

-parse.c - Contains functions for checking if a charcter is an operator or a member of the alphabet.
+parse.c - Contains functions for checking if a character is an operator or a member of the alphabet.

-regex.txt - Contains the regular expressions to processed.
+regex.txt - Contains the regular expressions to be processed.

 dataStructures.h - Defines all of the structs used for each data structure as well as the function prototypes for all the functions that are needed in order